Updated with New Information On

 - Only weighs about 50 lbs

-- If you find yourself in the middle of a rush, the Bezzera Magica might not be able to keep up.
+- If you find yourself in the middle of a brewing rush, the Bezzera Magica might not be able to keep up.
 If your store’s pretty low volume almost all the time, though, you should be okay with this model.

 - The water reservoir will have to be refilled, which can be inconvenient sometimes.

-Want a quality espresso maker that looks cool while it works and inspires customers to strike up conversations with the barista while drinking their specialty coffee?
+Want a quality espresso maker that looks cool while it works and inspires customers to strike up conversations with your professional barista while drinking their specialty coffee?
 Look no further than this one.
 This is the most unusual-looking one on the list.
 It won’t out-perform some of the other models in volume, but it could still be perfect for a low volume shop.

 Elektra SXC Features